grozmus/dragino/README.md

 I recommend you push the information onto a queue and deal with the queue in a separate thread.
 Having said that you are unlikely to experience a flood of downlinks.
 There is a recommended max of 10 per day with TTN.

-The TTN servers only send downlinks after an uplink - I assume that is so TTN doesn't send messages to someone who isn't listening.
+The TTN servers only send downlinks after an uplink in accordance with the LoRaWAN spec.

 See https://www.thethingsnetwork.org/docs/lorawan/classes/ for a complete description of LoRaWAN device classes.